ioanahulpus/cocospa/README.md

 <a name="run"></a>
 ## Running the API
 In order to run the API locally, one needs to [download the data first](https://github.com/ioanahulpus/cocospa/tree/master/data).
 The shell script `download_data.sh` will pull 38 GB consisting of dbpedia dumps, dpbedia-spotlight dumps and a redis cache dump.
-If you do not have enough space in the data directory of the repository, set $DATA environment variable to the pathe where it can be downloaded:
+If you do not have enough space in the data directory of the repository, set $DATA environment variable to the path where it can be downloaded:
 ```bash
 	# if there is not enough space in the data directory where the repo is cloned:
 	export DATA="/path/where/data/is/stored"